Appearance

 Overview Workflow

-Viz4D Fusion turns your rendering files (Chaos Vantage, D5 Render) into Realtime Interactive Archviz.
+Viz4D Fusion turns your Render File (Chaos Vantage, D5 Render) into Realtime Interactive Archviz.

 Note

-• The more boxes you create, the longer the processing time will be.
+- The more boxes you add, the longer the processing time will be.

 IMPORTANT

-Disable all animations in your rendering file.
-Animations will cause poor quality.
+_Viz4D_Area_Box_.fbxfile. - Disable all animations in your render file, as they may cause poor output quality.

 Note